 Instructions and Rules in Aulanko Nature Reserve

-- Picking edible mushrooms and berries.
+Picking of edible mushrooms and forest berries is allowed.

-- As a rule, a permit issued by Metsähallitus is required for activities other than those included in everyman's rights, which may include research and organised events.
+As a rule, a permit issued by Metsähallitus is required for activities other than those included in everyman's rights, which may include research, organised events and the shooting of films or advertisements in the terrain.
 Further information on required permits: research and access permits (metsa.fi) and permits and notifications related to events (metsa.fi).

-- Damaging signboards or other constructions and experimental plots,
+- Damaging signboards or other constructions and experimental plots.

 - Hunting and fishing.

-- If you face an emergency on your hike, e.g. get lost, get injured or observe wildfire, call 112 and report an emergency.
+- Make sure you pack a first-aid kit.
+If you face an emergency on your hike, e.g. get lost, get injured or observe wildfire, call 112 and report an emergency.
 More information on how to act in an emergency.

 112 Emergency Number

 If you have an emergency during your trip, such as getting lost, injured or finding a wildfire, call 112.
 Read more detailed emergency instructions.